jvier93/github-final-project/README.md

 # Usage
 Input:
-   -p, principal amount.
+   - p, principal amount.
-   -t, time period in years.
+   - t, time period in years.
-   -r, annual rate of interest.
+   - r, annual rate of interest.
 Output
-   -simple interest = p*t*r.
+   - simple interest = p*t*r.

 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.